This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Entrance fee: only 30 INR

 Nahargarh Fort stands proudly on the edge of the Aravalli Hills, overlooking the entire city of Jaipur.
 The view from up there is breathtaking!
 Along with Amber and Jaigarh Fort, Nahargarh once formed a strong defense ring for the city.
-Today, however, it attracts more Instagrammers on the hunt for a good sunset pic than anyone else.
-And I totally get why!
-The fort and its surrounding wall is one of the most picturesque places I’ve ever seen.

 It’s best to go by car because the road up to the fort is very long, windy and steep.
-The actual fort is open until 5.30 pm but there is a restaurant where you can enjoy dinner and drinks for sunset.
-You have to pay 200 INR to get in and that includes a soft drink.
-Be sure to get there about one hour before the sun sets to have enough time to find a great spot.
+The actual fort is open until 5:30 pm but there is a restaurant where you can enjoy dinner and drinks for sunset.

 7. Hawa Mahal

 Hawa Mahal, also known as the “Palace of Breeze”, was built in 1799 as an extension to the City Palace.
 The five-story backside of the exterior kind of looks like a honeycomb with its 953 detailed jharokhas windows.
-The intent behind this unique design was to allow the royal ladies to observe life on the street below without being seen.

-Hawa Mahal is open from 9:00 am – 4:30 pm and the entrance fee is 200 INR.
-But this is one of the few buildings in India which is actually prettier from the outside.
+Hawa Mahal is open from 9:00 am to 4:30 pm and the entrance fee is 200 INR.
+But this is one of the few buildings in India that is actually prettier from the outside.
 So if you don’t have a lot of time to spend, seeing it from the back is more than enough.
-There are a few restaurants across the street that offer amazing views of this pink jewel.
-The most popular one is Wind View Café but you get equally as great views from the much less crowded Tattoo Café & Lounge just next door.

 8. City Palace

-The City Palace opens at 9.30 in the morning but if you want photos no one in them get there around 9.15 to be first in line.
-If that’s what you’re after of course!
 It will take about two hours to walk around because there are so many stunning design details to take in.
 There are two different ticket types to choose from, one basic and one that includes the whole complex.
 Audio tours are also available.

 The Chandra Mahal is a seven-story building behind the area accessible to the general public where the royal family still resides!
-Visitors are only allowed on the ground floor which contains a museum displaying carpets, manuscripts and other items that belonged to the royal family.
-The entrance fee to this area is INR 2500 / $35, but it’s definitely worth it!
+You are only allowed on the ground floor which contains a museum displaying carpets, manuscripts and other items that belonged to the royal family.

 Diwan-I-Khas or the “Hall of Private Audience” (pictured below), was one of the highlights of my trip to India.
 The color and the patterns are so incredibly pretty!
 I want a room in my house to look like this!
-This orange marble-floored masterpiece, located between the armory and the art gallery, is included in the basic ticket price of 500 INR / $7.

 Right next to the City Palace, you’ll find the city’s second UNESCO World Heritage Site, Jantar Mantar (right photo below).
 The complex comprises 13 architectural astronomy instruments and was built by Maharaja Jai Singh II of Jaipur in 1723.